dev-barreto/gate-automation/main/wifi/README.md

 ## Output Serial

-    If everything is working you can see on the serial output "ESP32 Connected to (YOUR NETWORK)
+    If everything is working you can see on the serial output "ESP32 Connected to (YOUR NETWORK)"